Plain Language — UNE-ISO 24495-1:2024 Standard

 Public Administration

-Public administrations are required to ensure that their communications are understandable to all citizens, in accordance with Spanish Law 40/2015 and Royal Decree 1112/2018.
+Public administrations have a legal obligation to ensure their communications are understandable to all citizens, according to Law 40/2015 and Royal Decree 1112/2018.

 Banking and Financial Services

-Contracts, product conditions and client communications must be clear.
-MiFID II and the EAA reinforce this requirement.
+Contracts, product terms and conditions, and communications to clients must be clear.
+MiFID II and the EAA reinforce this requirement for transparency.

 Universities and Education